KDE/documentation-docs-kdenlive-org/getting_started/quickstart.rst

 See also :ref:`timeline`

 Now comes the actual editing.
 Project clips are combined to the final result on the timeline.
-They get there by drag and drop: Drag some Napoli (assuming you are using the files provided above, as in the rest of this quick start tutorial; If not, please make sure your screen is waterproof, and perhaps tomatoproof) from the project tree, and drop it onto the first track in the timeline.
+They get there by drag and drop: Drag some Napoli (assuming you are using the files provided above, as in the rest of this quick start tutorial; If not, please make sure your screen is waterproof, and perhaps tomatoproof) from the project bin, and drop it onto the first track in the timeline.
 In this case track V2.

 .. figure:: /images/Kdenlive_Quickstart-Timeline-Clips.png
   :align: left